 of factors greatly increases your risk.
 Talk to your health care provider

 about your risk for heart failure.

-researchers to look for new ways to treat it.
+researchers to look for new ways to treat it and delay its progression.

 have been developed that can strengthen the heart muscle and make heart